ayushpurohit/UiPath/DateTime/Convert String to Datetime.md

 # Convert a String to DateTime in UiPath

 In UiPath, you can convert a string to a `DateTime` object using several methods.
 Below are the methods you can use along with examples.

+## Explanation:
+- **`Convert.ToDateTime`**: This method is simple but can be prone to errors if the format of the input string is not recognized by the system.
+- **`DateTime.Parse`**: Automatically recognizes various date formats but requires the input string to be in a recognizable format.
+- **`DateTime.ParseExact`**: The most reliable method when you know the exact format of the input string.
+It ensures that the string is parsed exactly as expected.

 ### 1. Convert using `Convert.ToDateTime` Method